 Payment in Indonesian currency

-It’s confusing to people whenever I explain Indonesian currency to them, so I decided to add to this Batam travel guide.
+It’s confusing to people whenever I explain Indonesian currency to them, so I decided to add it to this Batam travel guide.
 The Indonesian Rupiah (IDR) always has more zeroes than one expects.

-Regarding the payment methods, cash and cards are prominent for everyday transactions.
+Regarding payment methods, cash, and cards are prominent for everyday transactions.
 Payment apps, like GoPay, are still emerging and are best for paying for your Gojek rides.
 As for cards, Visa and MasterCards (Maestro) are widely accepted in Indonesia.
 Citibank and HSBC offer great foreign exchange rates for ATM withdrawal services.

 Batam Suggested Budgets